 Description: The topic of Kylerec 2023 will be Homological Mirror Symmetry, with eyes on applications towards understanding the symplectomorphism groups and autoequivalences of Fukaya categories.
 For more detailed description, please see below.

 Format: Kylerec is a student-led and student-run workshop.
 We will live in a communal setting, sharing cooking and cleaning responsibilities.
-Talks will be given by participants, with guidance from our mentors.
-Our vision is to curate a healthy, relaxed and creative atmosphere where we can learn mathematics together and make human connections in the process.
+Talks will be given by a majority of the participants, with guidance from our mentors.
+Our vision is to foster a healthy, relaxed and creative atmosphere where we can learn mathematics together and make human connections in the process.
 There are no spectators, only participants!
-On one of the days there will be an afternoon hike through the beautiful peaks of the Sierra Nevada.

 Contact: You are welcome to ask any questions by sending an email to firstname.lastname@example.org.

 More Detailed Description of This Year’s Program:

 Mirror symmetry originates from dualities in string theory, which relate the two topological twists of a superconformal field theory.
 While physically a sound proposal, the mathematical incarnations of the two descriptions of the dual theories are very different; hence the physics produces remarkable mathematical conjectures relating two seemingly completely different areas of mathematics.
 The early triumphs of the theory (which one may dub classical, or Hodge-theoretic mirror symmetry) involved the enumerative symplectic geometry of a Calabi–Yau threefold , computed by the Hodge theory of its mirror Calabi–Yau .